 From 2005-2010, Diane Stone was the lead convenor of the post/doctoral workshops on the World Bank and other international organisations.
 These workshops were a show case for the research work of advanced and recently completed doctoral students and provided opportuntity for engagement with members of the international development policy community including the Chief Economist of the World Bank, other World Bank VPs and staff as well as the Chief Economist of the WTO amongst others.
 Organised with the support of the World Bank, these workshops were held in Budapest, Cape Town, Bled, Singapore and Washington DC.

 Diane has commenced new research and writing on global public policy, transnational administration and diplomacy:

-• Oxford Handbook on Global Public Policy and Transnational Administration, (co-editor with Kim Moloney), Oxford University Press.
-2018.
+• Oxford Handbook of Global Public Policy and Transnational Administration, (co-editor with Kim Moloney), Oxford University Press.
+Completion during 2018.

 • ‘Higher Education Diplomacy’ workshop paper in planning.

 • ‘Global Governance in the Back Office: The World Bank’s Financial Intermediation Funds’, paper for ECPR conference